monkvision/monkjs/packages/common/README/HOOKS.md

-This hook is used to prevent the user from leaving the page by displaying a confirmation dialog when the user tries to leave the page. usePreventExit expects a boolean value generally a expression. allowRedirect - usePreventExit can be used multiple places.
-This act as a temporary override to allow to navigate.
+This hook is used to prevent the user from leaving the page by displaying a confirmation dialog when the user tries to leave the page.

 ### useQueue
 ```tsx